 Advocacy serves as a catalyst for building power within communities, challenging oppressive systems, and advancing equity.
 Significant amounts of federal, private, and philanthropic dollars are available to invest in the resources that address systemic disparities, support community-led initiatives, and enable community-led decision-making.
 Shifting power to those impacted leads to healthier and more equitable communities.

 To fully understand the implications of power on the health of communities, we’ve developed an in-depth blog series for those working for municipalities and community-based organizations.
-Our first post introduces the concept of power, the importance of building sustained power within communities, and the example of using federal funding to support community transformation efforts.
+This post introduces the concept of power, the importance of building sustained power within communities, and the example of using federal funding to support community transformation efforts.

 Defining Power and Its Implications for Health and Racial Justice